pnagre05/ProxTakeHomeAssessmentPranavNagre/docs/architecture.md

 which basically retries strategies should they fail (ie. if it fails with one retailer, it tries it with another).

 Secret and credential management strategy: In the diagram above, the secret and credential management strategy is represented by the Secret Manager.
 It injects credentials into the worker pool at runtime - this is to make sure that nothing is written into the system and everything is fetched ONLY when it is needed.

+Logging and monitoring approach: Each user search is given an ID when it reaches the API Gateway.
+This is then fed into the Message Broker, before which it goes to teh Worker Pools.
+It then extracts the ID and puts it in every log entry.
+The Monitoring and Logging node collects Operational Metrics like success rates and latency across the Gateway, Broker, and Workers.
+It uses the trace_id to provide end-to-end visibility, drastically reducing the team's manual debugging time and showing what went wrong and where it exactly it went wrong.

+Failure isolation strategy: The failure isolation strategy is designed to ensure that the instability or unavailability of a single grocery retailer does not result in a total system outage.
+By utilizing independent, containerized worker pools for each retailer, the architecture ensures that website structure changes or IP bans on one platform remain isolated, allowing other scraping flows to continue uninterrupted.
+To manage failure spikes and control cloud spend, the system implements a circuit breaker pattern; if a retailer consistently fails to return data, the system "trips" the circuit to temporarily halt expensive live scrapes and return a graceful, cached response to the user instead.